Saturday, March 23rd, 2019

 “The economy in agriculture is not very good right now.
 It will end some of these folks farming, family legacies, family farms,” Iowa farmer Farmer Jeff Jorgenson told The Associated Press.
 “There will be farmers that will be dealing with so much of a negative they won’t be able to tolerate it.”

 One of those farmers might be Anthony Ruzicka of Verdigre, Nebraska.
-His family has been farming the same plot […]
+His family has been farming the same […]

 No Comments